-Our principal operations are currently organized for management reporting purposes into three business segments: CFC, NCSC and RTFC.
 Management monitors a variety of key indicators to evaluate our business performance.
-The following MD&A is intended to provide the reader with an understanding of our results of operations, financial condition and liquidity by discussing the factors influencing changes from period to period and the key measures used by management to evaluate performance, such as net interest income, net interest yield, loan growth, debt-to-equity ratio, and credit quality metrics.
-We provide additional information on the financial performance of each of our business segments in "Note 13-Business Segments."
-The MD&A section is provided as a supplement to, and should be read in conjunction with our unaudited condensed consolidated financial statements and related notes in this Report, our audited consolidated financial statements and related notes in our 2018 Form 10-K, including the risk factors discussed under "Part II-Item 1A.
+The following MD&A is intended to provide the reader with an understanding of our consolidated results of operations, financial condition and liquidity by discussing the factors influencing changes from period to period and the key measures used by management to evaluate performance, such as net interest income, net interest yield, loan growth, debt-to-equity ratio, and credit quality metrics.
+The MD&A section is provided as a supplement to, and should be read in conjunction with our unaudited condensed consolidated financial statements and related notes in this Report, our audited consolidated financial statements and related notes in our 2018 Form 10-K and additional information contained in our 2018 Form 10-K, including the risk factors discussed under "Part I-Item 1A.
 Risk Factors," as well as any risk factors identified under "Part II-Item 1A.
 Risk Factors" in this Report.